longhair, n. - A man with long hair, particularly|

 Many guys have tossed around the idea of being a longhair.
 I guess I've wanted long hair myself since I was five years old.
 But like many guys, I'd start to grow it out, it would start to look messy or friends used to seeing it shorter would comment, and before long I would cut it.
 This went on for many years.
 Then finally, one day about twenty years ago, I decided it was time I did what I wanted to do with my hair!
 I began to grow it out.

 Lots of gals have longer hair, and they have had a lifetime of exchanging information about it.
 A gal with questions about longer hair can usually find numerous friends around who have it, to ask.
 Far fewer guys have long hair, so it is not likely for many guys that they will really have anyone to ask questions of, who they will be comfortable asking.
 So let me share what I've learned myself, and in discussion with other longhairs.

 What I'll be sharing here is what it is like to have long hair from a guy's perspective.
 What I won't get into is hair care products (male and female hair is the same, and you can find that information elsewhere).
-Nor will I delve into identity issues of a gender nature that involve long hair that a very few people such as trans people have.
+Nor will I delve into identity issues where hair length may make someone feel more masculine or feminine that some people such as trans people have.
 What I will discuss is what it is like for an ordinary masculine guy who wants to have long hair.